ShaheimOH/voxelmorph/README.md

 # voxelmorph: Learning-Based Image Registration

-EDITED CODE BASE FOR CARDIAC MRI IMAGE REGISTRATION Contributions are in 'Shaheim_Code' folder
+EDITED CODE BASE FOR CARDIAC MRI IMAGE REGISTRATION - contributions are in 'Shaheim_Code' folder

 **voxelmorph** is a general purpose library for learning-based tools for alignment/registration, and more generally modelling with deformations.